Statistical properties of dynamics. Introduction to the functional analytic approach: Some general Linear Response statements

+In the following we show how to obtain the existence of the derivative operator for a smooth family of expanding maps.
+Let \ us consider $T_{\delta }:S^{1}\rightarrow S^{1}$ \ be a family of $C^{3}$ expanding maps as in $( \ref{fam})$.

-We hence have a family of $C^{3}$ expanding maps, and each one of them has a $C^{2}$ invariant density $f_{\delta }$ (see Remark \ref{c3}).
-The following proposition present a detailed description of the structure of the operator $ \hat{L}:C^{2}(X)\rightarrow {W^{1,1}}$ in our case (see remark \ref{lr3}).
+We hence have a family of $C^{3}$ expanding maps, and each one of them has a invariant density $f_{\delta }$ in $C^{2}$ Remark \ref{c3}.
+The following proposition present a detailed description of the structure of the operator $ \dot{L}:C^{2}\rightarrow {W^{1,1}}$ in our case.

-\begin{proposition} Let $w\in C^{2}(X,\mathbb{R})$.
-For each $x\in X$ we can write
+\begin{proposition} Let $w\in C^{2}(S^{1},\mathbb{R})$.
+For each $x\in S^{1}$ we can write

 and the convergence is also in the $C^{1}$ topology. \end{proposition}